Thermatix/PPLogin/readme.md

 - token = will automatically return the token values after having been re-directed by from the engine

-- paypal_login(type,options) = used to generate a link or a button to login with paypal. type can be either `:button` or `:link`, the default text is "Login With PayPal" but can be changed by with the `text:` option; You can supply normal link_to or button_to options as well.
+- paypal_login(type,options) = used to generate a link or a button to login with paypal. type can be either `:button` or `:link`.
+Options accepts a hash, you can supply normal link_to or button_to options as well.
+The default text is "Login With PayPal" but can be changed by with the `text:` option.

 Token Store